nphumbert/nphumbert.github.io/source/_posts/2017-09-17-testing-java-spring-cloud-microservices.markdown

 The goal of contract tests is to automatically verify that the provider of a service and its consumers speak the same language.
 These tests do not aim to verify the behaviour of the components but simply their contracts.
 They are particularly useful for microservices since almost all their value lies in their interactions.
 It is crucial to guarantee that no provider breaks the contract used by its consumers.

 The general idea is that consumers write tests that define the initial state of the provider, the request sent by the consumer and the expected response.
-The provider must provide a server in the required state.
+The provider must supply a server in the required state.
 The contract will automatically be verified against this server.
 This implies the following:

 - on the consumer side: contract tests are written using the HTTP client.
 Given a provider state, assertions are made on the HTTP response.
 - on the provider side: only the HTTP resource should be instanciated.
 All its dependencies should be mocked in order to provide the required state.